Say goodbye to lopsided listening with these ten simple fixes for when one of your AirPods sounds quieter than the other.

 - Tap the ‘i’ icon next to your AirPods.

-- Click on Forget This Device and once again to confirm.
+- Click on Forget This Device.
 This disconnects your AirPods from all the devices you’ve signed in using the same Apple ID.

 Before you begin, make sure you have the following cleaning supplies ready: